iyousefosama/AutoTyper-with-python/README.md

 1. Launch the AutoTyper program.
 2. Enter the desired text that you want to auto-type.
 3. Specify the typing speed (words per minute) or use the default value.
 4. Set the keyboard shortcut to start and stop the auto-typing process.
-By default, the shortcuts are set to `Ctrl+Alt+T` to start typing and `Ctrl+Alt+S` to stop typing.
+By default, the shortcuts are set to `Esc(Holding)` to start typing and `Ctrl+C` to stop typing.
 5. Press the specified start shortcut keys to begin the auto-typing process.
 The program will automatically type the specified text.
 6. To stop auto-typing, press the stop shortcut keys.
 The program will cease typing.